-Wholesome Green Moong Dal made in an Instant Pot or a Stovetop Pressure Cooker.
-This is a delicious creamy lentil soup, that is so easy and quick to make in a pressure cooker.
-Very nutritious with lots of protein and perfect for a cold evening.
+Wholesome Green Moong Dal is a delicious creamy lentil soup that is so easy and quick to make in a pressure cooker.
+This mung bean curry is a protein-packed, comforting meal with rice made with mung beans, onions, tomatoes, and aromatic spices.
+Vegan & Gluten-free.

-If you don't have green moong dal in your pantry, check out other popular North Indian lentil soups - Chana Dal, Moong Dal Fry.
+If you don’t have green moong dal in your pantry, consider exploring other popular North Indian lentils, such as Chana Dal, Moong Dal Fry, and Moth Bean Curry.

 Don’t forget to check out my post for 29 Best Instant Pot Vegetarian Recipes.